renlabs-dev/bridge-smartcontract-proofs/README.md

 - No pausing (implementation owner renounced)
 - No fee changes (implementation owner renounced)
 - No upgrades (proxy admin renounced)
-- No rug pulls (all control mechanisms disabled liquidity locked)
+- No rug pulls (all control mechanisms disabled, liquidity locked)

 **What Can Happen:**
 - Standard ERC20 transfers